mmrahman13/ROCsurvcomp/README.md

 - **Joint Test**: Combines ROC length and OVL-based methods by constructing convex hull of the permuted samples based on their Euclidean distance from the origin

 These methods are especially useful when:
-- Proportional hazards assumption is violated
+- The proportional hazards assumption is violated
-- Treatment effects are not constant over time
+- Treatment effects are not constant over time and no prior information about the pattern of effects is available
 - Survival curves cross